rohnoan/DSA/01array.md

-Definition: An array is a collection of elements, stored in contiguous memory locations, and accessible using indices.
+Definition : An array is a collection of elements, stored in contiguous memory locations, and accessible using indices.
 Indexing: Elements are accessed using zero-based indexing (e.g., arr[0] for the first element).
 Fixed Size: Arrays have a fixed size defined during declaration (e.g., int arr[5]).
 Homogeneous Elements: All elements in an array must be of the same data type.